• Skip to primary navigation

 Creamy Chicken Spinach Pasta with text title overlay.

 This Creamy Chicken Spinach Pasta is total comfort food and can be easily thrown together for a simple and hearty dinner.
-Easy to pack with vegetables, it's a healthy meal that the whole family will love.
+Easy to pack with vegetables, it's a healthy meal that the whole family will love and freezes well too.
 Melt in your mouth tender chicken pieces and iron rich spinach in a creamy sauce make this a tasty and nutritious pasta dish.

 A bowl of creamy pasta next to a bowl of salad leaves and a blue towel.